mlibrary/about-aperio/src/content/about.md

 <h3>Archiving</h3>

 To ensure the future availability of our publications, we utilize <a href="https://www.clockss.org">CLOCKSS</a>.
-The University of Virginia is a CLOCKSS node and a member of its Board of Directors.
+The University of Virginia is a CLOCKSS node.

 <h3>Data Sharing</h3>